johnnyenglish065-afk/shorts_video/README.md

 # AgentTube - ECGHuNZSECqTXabaLjkVrTEnguiNZLkKF1qi8oBGpump

-**The open-source AI agent that runs a YouTube channel end to end.**
+**The open-source AI agent that runs a YouTube channel

-Join our telegram community: https://t.co/L4SzbqosOM

 Research topics → write scripts → generate narration and visuals → assemble videos → optimize metadata → review → schedule → publish → learn from analytics and from what your audience says.